Zencrack Support

 Overview

-If the license server is running, then using the RLM web browser utility on the license server machine and selecting Status in the left hand pane will show information similar to the screenshot below.
+If the license server is running, then the RLM web browser utility should be available on port 5054 on the license server machine.
+Selecting Status in the left-hand pane will show information similar to the screenshot below.

-The two port numbers being used in this example are:
+The two port numbers being used in the example screenshot below are:

 • Port 2764 - Associated with the rlm server itself.
-This can be set on HOST line in the license file.
+The default port number defined in the license file.

-As noted above, these ports can be defined in the license file.
+As noted above, both of these ports can be defined in the license file.
 Each license file contains one HOST line and one ISV line.
 For example:

 HOST ZEN_DELL_05 34e6d71e7d82 2764